 Regardless of the grade obtained at AS level, pupils will write all four papers in their final sitting as better grades are normally obtained by this route.

 Head of Department : Mathematics

 In addition to general V Form entry requirements, a pass in IGCSE Biology is required.
-A pass at IGCSE Physical Education is not a prerequisite, and indeed we currently have pupils in V Form doing well without the IGCSE, but it proves advantageous to have a good grounding in the subject knowledge.
+A pass at IGCSE Physical Education is not a prerequisite, and indeed we currently have pupils in V Form doing well without IGCSE, but it proves advantageous to have a good grounding in the subject knowledge.